voxpupuli/puppet-cassandra/README.md

 the right data to themselves.
 When initializing a fresh cluster without data, set this value to false.
 If left at the default value of *undef* then the entry in the configuration file is absent or commented out.
-If a value is set, then the parameter and variable are placed into the configuration file.
+If a value is set, then the attribute and variable are placed into the configuration file.
 Default value: *undef*

 ##### `auto_snapshot`